-Hosting And Managing Your Site
+Hosting And Managing Your Web Site

-Step 4 – Your Audience
+Step 4 – Your Site’s Audience

-- Their needs and wants
+- Needs and wants

 - How they consume digital information

-- How they see themselves
+- How they generally see themselves

-- Who will you be writing for?
+- Who will your content be addressing?

-- What challenges are people experiencing that your website or blog will help them solve online?
+- What difficulties are people experiencing that the information you provide can help to solve online?
 What types of solutions are people searching online for similar issues?

 - Create a list of all the things you would like your website to be able to do for your business and for your customers.
 This could include things such as having restricted areas where customers can view their order details and resellers or affiliates can view or download private or confidential information, add a directory, forum, customer support helpdesk, etc.

 - Educate yourself about any additional functionalities that your website will need to provide your business with better website administration, more efficient website management, improved web security, etc. and list these as well.
 This could include managed webhosting, automatic backups, brute-force attack prevention, and more.